statamic/docs/content/collections/docs/blade.md

 While Statamic's [Antlers](/antlers) template language is powerful, tightly integrated, and simple to learn, it's not the only way to build your frontend views.

 Antlers combines the responsibilities of Blade Templates _and_ [Controllers](/controllers) all at once.
 If you choose to **not** use Antlers, you _may_ need to create controllers and routes to fetch content and map them to templates depending on what you're doing.
+Want to write Antlers in your Blade templates?
+That's also possible by using the [@antlers](#writing-antlers-in-blade) Blade directive.

 ## How to Render a Template with Blade